THE TAO OF POLITICS BY THE TEAPOTMONK

 Anarchism has a rather fascinating and extremely rich, creative history with pragmatic well organised proposals for a possible future.
 This would be just an academic discussion were it not for the Spanish experiment in 1936, recorded by George Orwell and later espoused eloquently by Noam Chomsky in which a new society came about that offered free non-politicised education, free health care, transport, homes, work for all etc etc. An example, unfortunately crushed by an international opposition.
 (See links below for references to these books, as well as novels and a version of the Tao Te Ching by Ursula Le Guin.)

 So, to my point.
 Well, society has always been changed by new challenges to old ways.
 History has been forged by people who learnt from it, but were not chained to it.
-This is the history of the martial arts.
+Have you read the surreal and Time travelling account of the history of the martial arts.
 We just forget it in our rush to revere the past masters, methods and rituals.
 Don't get me wrong, Taoism is great for bite-sized quotes, cloud watching commentaries and observations on nature, but lets not forget it also has an organisational side that leans - in my humble opinion - towards a libertarian localised form of representative politics.

 So what do you think?
 Are these writers wildly wrong?
 Have they misunderstood the Tao Te Ching and the role of past masters?
 Are we liberated or chained to past ideals?
 Whatever you conclude, take a look at the links below.
 Leave a comment here, on twitter or FB and I'll try to answer as best I can.

 This post is also available as a podcast.